edibleinterfaces/notask/docs/dev.md

         currently, the workaround is to mask it by toggling trashcanVisible off on delete.

+    - Drag on desktop shows the trashcan outside the browser. reasearch.

     Fixed

     -  Tasklist view can't scroll on ios inside list view